Archive for June, 2007

 June 23, 2007

 Science fiction is full of longing.
 But it longs for what doesn’t exist.
-That is why it longs for it.
-The content that it searches out is not factual but categorical.
+Which is why it longs for it.
+The search for content is not factual but categorical.

 Happy Days